Tarek And Christina El Moussa Spend Christmas With Their Kids

-Tarek and Christina El Moussa may have spent Christmas apart, but they both enjoyed time with their 2 kids, Taylor Reese and Brayden James.
+Tarek and Christina El Moussa may have spent Christmas apart, but they both enjoyed time with their two kids, Taylor Reese and Brayden James.

 As rumors continue to swirl in regard to the love lives of each of the Flip or Flop stars, Tarek and Christina El Moussa remain focused on their kids and over the weekend, they each shared photos of themselves celebrating the holiday with their children.